JDong3/randim/README.md

 ## Description

-Randim is a python script command line tool that can be used to generate random images based on a few parameters. **Use python 3 please.**
+Randim is a python script command line tool that can be used to generate random images based on a few parameters. **Use python 3 please.** Only bmp output is supported.

 ## Test Cases
 1. Black image, 400x800 resolution